frankjoshua/docker-ros-master/README.md

 This repo is a GitHub template.
 Just change the repo name in [.travis.yml](.travis.yml) and edit [Dockerfile](Dockerfile) and [README.md](README.md) to taste.

+## Testing

+Travis CI expects the DOCKER_USERNAME and DOCKER_PASSWORD variables to be set in your environment.

 ## License

 Apache 2.0